Blosc/c-blosc/ANNOUNCE.rst

 - Improvements in explicit casts.
 Blosc compiles without warnings (with GCC) now.

-- Lots of improvements in docs and plotting script (Valentin Haenel).
+- Lots of improvements in docs, in particular a nice ascii-art diagram of the Blosc format (Valentin Haenel).

 - [HDF5 filter] Adapted HDF5 filter to use HDF5 1.8 by default
   (Antonio Valentino).